emmett-framework/emmett/README.md

 ## Status of the project

-weppy is currently released in alpha stage.
+weppy is currently released in beta stage.
 *What does it means?*

 * That the code may contain *noteworthy* bugs
 * That you can use it on production but cannot blame the developers if something goes wrong
-* That APIs can change without backward compatibility until the reach of a beta stage

 Also, please keep in mind that currently **weppy** doesn't provide support to python 3.